Rubber Roofs – Modified Bitumen vs EPDM Rubber

 Unprotected Torch Down Rubber Roof lasted over 15 years

-A Torch Down Rubber roof that is not protected against ultraviolets will easily last 15 years if correctly installed.
-This image shows of such a roof in Norwalk Connecticut.
+A Torch Down Rubber roof that is not protected against ultraviolet will easily last 15 years if correctly installed.
+This image shows ouch a roof in Norwalk Connecticut.
 The only problem they had with the roof was the drains or scuppers.
 The scupper outlets were too high and water could not drain properly off from the roof.

 In this case, this roof could still be preserved by coating it with an aluminum asphalt paint.
 As long as the membrane doesn’t have spider cracks and is not wrinkling, then a protective coat can extend the life expectancy.